jaheyns/CfdOF/README.md

 subfolder of the ParaView installation.
 Common defaults will be detected if it is left blank.

 Likewise, cfMesh and HiSA can be installed from the Preferences panel.
-They are automatically built from source inside the OpenFOAM environment if installed from the Preferences panel.
-Note that this is a lengthy process.
-Do not close the Preferences panel until the 'Install completed' message is received.
+Do not close the it until the 'Install completed' message is received.
+Note that the OpenFOAM installation must be in a writable location for cfMesh and HiSA to be installed successfully.

 Choosing the "Check dependencies" option will verify that all prerequisites have been successfully installed.